axarce/CEE4530/Graded_ABC_AcidRain_updated.md

 ### Introduction and Objectives
-We are doing this experiment to test the boundaries of the acid neutralizing capacity (ANC) of our lake and examining various methods of determining ANC.
+We are doing this experiment to test the boundaries of the acid neutralizing capacity (ANC) of our lake and examine various methods of determining ANC.
 To meet our goal we have to test the ANC at various points in the process of remediating a lake with NaCO3.
-We hoped to observe hydrogen ion conservation, learn how to use the Gran plot to calculate the maximum amount of acid the lake can take before no longer being able to neutralize added acid.
-Finally we wish to examine whether the ANC of our experiment matched the theoretical ANCs.
-We expect the results to be applicable to future remediation projects we conduct as Environmental Engineers.This would be particularly useful in projects comparing the qualities of different bodies of water, as ANC is an important characteristic to consider.
+We hoped to observe hydrogen ion conservation, and learn how to use the Gran plot method to calculate the maximum amount of acid the lake can take before no longer being able to neutralize added acid.
+Finally we wished to examine whether the ANC of our experiment matched the theoretical ANCs.
+We expect the results to be applicable to future remediation projects we conduct as Environmental Engineers.
+This would be particularly useful in projects comparing the qualities of different bodies of water, as ANC is an important characteristic to consider.
 We will be able to understand more about ANC through this experiment by using the following derivations:

 $ANC_{out} = \left [ ANC_{in}\cdot \left ( 1-e ^{\frac{-t}{\Theta }} \right )\right ]+   ANC_{0}\cdot e^{\frac{-t}{\Theta }}$